-The purpose of this White Paper is to provide background and technical rationale for proposed revisions to the applicability of several Reliability Standards or requirements that apply to GOs and/or GOPs.
-The goal of the proposed applicability changes is to provide the GOs and GOPs of dispersed generation resources with clarity regarding their responsibility for requirements that impact the reliability of the BPS, as the characteristics of operating dispersed generation can be unique.
-The SDT seeks to provide clarity through the method most appropriate for each standard, such as by: (1) revising applicability language in the standard; (2) revising language in the requirements to address changes to applicability; (3) recommending changes to the RSAW associated with the standard; or (4) recommending a reliability guideline or reference document.
+The purpose of this white paper White Paper is to provide background and technical rationale for proposed revisions to the applicability of several Reliability Standards8 or requirements that apply to GOs and/or GOPs.
+The goal of the proposed applicability changes is to ensure thatprovide the GOs and GOPs of dispersed generation resources withhave clarity regardingas to their responsibility for requirements that impact the reliability of the BPS, as the characteristics of operating dispersed generation can be unique.
+The SDT seeks to provide is clarity through the method most appropriate for each standard, such aswill be accomplished through revised by: (1) revising applicability language in the standard;s, (2) revising language in the requirements to address changes to applicability; (3) recommendinged_changes to the RSAW_associated with the standard;s, or (4) recommendingations for a reliability guideline or reference document.

-This document describes the design, operational characteristics, and unique features of dispersed power producing resources.
-The recommendations identified in this document consider the Purpose and Time Horizon of the standards and requirements, as well as the avoidance of applying requirements in a manner that has no significant effect on reliability.
-This document provides justification of, and proposes revisions to, the applicability of the Reliability Standards and requirements, both existing and in development, and should be considered guidance for future standard development efforts.
-However, please note that the recommendations provided in this paper are subject to further review and revision.
+This document describeslays out a common understanding of the design, and operational characteristics, and unique features of dispersed power producing-generation resources, highlighting the unique features of dispersed generation resources.
+The recommendations identified in this document consider the purpose Purpose and time-Time horizon-Horizon of the standards and requirements, as well as the avoidance of applying requirements in a manner that has no significant effect on reliability.9 This document provides justification of, and proposes revisions to, the applicability of the Reliability Standards and requirements, both existing and in development, and should be considered guidance for future standard development efforts.
+However, please note that the recommendations provided in this paper are subject to comment and further review and revision.

-Note that while this White Paper may provide examples of dispersed power producing resources, the concepts presented are not specific to any one technology.
-The SDT in general has referenced the BES Reference Document, which also refers to "dispersed power producing resources."
+Note that while this paper_White Paper may provide examples of dispersed power producing generation resources, the concepts presented are not specific to any one technology.
+The Dispersed Generation Resources SDT in general has referenced the BES Reference Document, which also refers to "dispersed power producing resources."
 Although the BES definition uses the term "dispersed power producing resources," the Standard Authorization Request (SAR) and the SDT also use the term "dispersed generation resources."
 For the purposes of this paper, these terms are interchangeable.

-&lt;sup>7 Note that "Reliability Standard" is defined in the NERC Glossary as "approved by FERC," but that the SDT reviewed approved standards, as well as revisions to standards proposed in other projects.
+8 Note that "Reliability Standard" is defined in the NERC Glossary as "approved by FERC," but that the Dispersed Generation Resources SDT reviewed approved and unapproved standards, as well as revisions to standards proposed in other projects.

-&lt;sup>8 North American Electric Reliability Corporation, 138 FERC ¶ 61,193 at P 81 (2012).
+9 North American Electric Reliability Corporation, 138 FERC ¶ 61,193 at P 81 (2012).